 Ever wonder where all those Toronto Lindy Hoppers came from?
 The documentary film “Hop to, Toronto!
 Building a swing dance community” traces the beginnings of Lindy Hop dancing in Toronto.
 It features swing dancers Steven Mitchell, Frankie Manning, Alex Pangman, Janice Hagan, Mandi Gould, Simon Threlkeld, Peter Renzland, Terry Wilkins, Martin Nantel, Jane Jedlovsky, and more.

 This documentary directed by Allan Munro of Toronto details how the the earliest, most sophisticated, and most exuberant form of swing dance, that is, Lindy Hop, suddenly and vibrantly was reborn in Toronto in the 90’s.
 Watch performances by Janice Hagan, Jeff Healey, Alex Pangman & the Alley Cats, Terry Wilkins & the Swing Gang.
 Listen to opinions of Alana Hock & Solomon Douglas, Frankie Manning, Mandi Gould & Dan Amores, Peter Rezland, Kathleen Le Roux, and others as they are interviewed by Julia Morgan.

 Congratulations to Allan Munro for documenting such a special part of Toronto’s history.
-You can support his achievement by purchasing the film “Hop to Toronto: Building a swing dance community” here.”
+Ask him how you can support his achievement “Hop to Toronto: Building a swing dance community” here.